30 years after the mysterious disappearance of the ANN Hermosa

 "That's a bit complicated.
 But I will explain.
 After you pick me up.
 My ship is losing oxygen, I'm going to die soon."

 Pearl tosses up some photos and a running analysis of the caller's voice.
-There's also a holographic map of the solar system that seems to fit a huge map inside my ship.
+There's also a huge holographic map of the solar system that seems to somehow fit inside the somewhat cozy cockpit.
 The map looks about twenty feet on each side, and shows about a day's travel in the Solar System.
 Travel times are marked off in hours with black circles that emanate from our position.

 The caller is following us, both of us on a path from Childish Abandon to the large storm.